Author, dedications, equipment

 Contact me at: editor<at>exmoorwalker.uk

-Special mentions go to my late father, S. G. F. Lester, who was responsible for my love of the countryside and introduced me to walking on Exmoor, and Philippa Taylor, my companion for several of the walks and the author of an excellent and highly informative blog, ‘Off the Beaten Track in Somerset’.
+Special mentions go to my late father, S. G. F. Lester, who was responsible for my love of the countryside and introduced me to walking on Exmoor, and Philippa Taylor, who helped with the recces for many of the walks and who is also the author of an excellent and highly informative blog, ‘Off the Beaten Track in Somerset’.

 Almost all the mileage described here has been clocked up in Altberg Tethera boots, sturdy and waterproof, and worn with merino wool socks I’ve not had so much as a sore foot or blister.
 Lowa Renegades also make an appearance in hot, dry weather.
 In wet or cold weather I wear a reliably waterproof Rohan Guardian (now Vertex) coat, with the odd use of a 'mac in a sac' to ward off summer rain.
 I use Viewranger digital mapping, which I chose after testing two rival packages, and also have a collection of Tracklogs OS 1:25000 maps (sadly no longer available) on which most of the planning was done.
 Where they are available I also use the superb Croydecycle maps in the field.
 The walk directions were recorded on an Olympus mini voice recorder, cheap and efficient.
 Finally, the photos were taken variously with a Panasonic DMC-LX5 compact, Olympus OMD-EM10 ‘micro-4/3’, Pentax K5IIs DSLR, and one or two with a Pentax ME-Super film SLR.

 The author in Madeira.